 \section{TN Packages}

 As discussed so far, the TN algorithms basically consist of contraction and operation of various tensors.
 In developments of their source cords from scratch, one often suffers from bug fixing of complicated tensor operation.
 Recently, it becomes standard to use TN packages.
-For reader's convenience, we list up some of TN packages widely used as quantum simulators below, which also include lower level functions of tensor contraction and operation. \begin{itemize}
+For readers' convenience, we list up some of TN packages widely used as quantum simulators below, which also include lower-level functions of tensor contraction and operation. \begin{itemize}

 \item ``Itensor library" by M. Fishman, E. M. Stoudenmire, and S. R. White.\\ {\tt http://itensor.org/} \item "Uni10: an opensource library for tensor network algorithms” by Y.-J. Kao, Y.-D. Hsieh, and P. Chen,\\ {\tt https://uni10.gitlab.io/} \item ``Tensoroperations" by J. Haegeman.\\ {\tt https://github.com/Jutho/TensorOperations.jl} \item ``Tensor Network Python (TeNPy)" by J. Hauschild and F. Pollmann,\\ {\tt https://tenpy.readthedocs.io/en/latest/} \item ``Tensortrace: an application to contract tensor networks" by G. Evenbly.\\ {\tt https://www.tensortrace.com/} \item ``Tenes: Massively parallel tensor network solver" by T. Okubo, S. Morita, Y. Motoyama, K. Yoshimi, T. Kato, and N.Kawashima, \\ {\tt https://www.pasums.issp.u-tokyo.ac.jp/tenes/} \end{itemize}